ractivejs/ractivejs.github.io/docs/concepts.md

 ## Event context

-Event handlers, regardless of event source, receive an `event` object as first argument.
-The `event` object is a special instance of a context object augmented with additional event-related properties where applicable.
+Event handlers, regardless of event source, receive an `context` object as first argument.
+The `context` object is a special instance of a context object augmented with additional event-related properties where applicable.

 - `name` - The name of the published event.
 - `node` - A reference to the DOM node publishing the event.
 Only available on DOM events.